Janus-Anonymous/PinballClient/README.md

  - Pinball Library
  - Pinball Client demo

-HOW TO USE IT
+HOW TO USE
 ---
-- First, install [PinballFramework](https://github.com/ymjiang/PinballFramework) Service on your Android phone.
+- First, install [PinballFramework](https://github.com/Pinball-Anonymous/PinballFramework) Service on your Android phone.
 - Second, import __PinballBox__ and __PinballClientLib__ modules into your project.
+- A sample is already prepared for you in `app` module.
 - Enjoy your development with __Pinball__.

 Basic Usage